Scatterplot matrix of number of individuals in each compartment

 result <- run(model)

-## Create a scatter plot that includes all compartments in all
+## Create a scatterplot matrix for all compartments across all

 ## nodes.